josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 Do not make Palestinians disappear beneath a discussion of British political process.

-The relevant domestic question is always connected back to:
+The relevant domestic question must always connect back to:

 - Palestinian life;
 - Palestinian rights;
 - Palestinian political agency;
 - material conditions;
-- and the consequences of decisions made through British institutions.
+- and consequences of decisions made through British institutions.

 ---